rhalbersma/scrape/README.md

 ## Status

 This repository is **inactive**.
 There are currently no plans to resume activity or add new examples.
 Nevertheless, bug reports (websites change over time!) are welcome, and there might be occasional updates as I learn new best practices.

+A nice challenge would be to port the example Jupyter notebooks to R Markdown documents, and the underlying Python modules to R scripts using tidyverse pacakges such as `{rvest}`.
+AFAICS, this should be relatively straightforward, except for the `mga` module that uses advanced parsing techniques.

 ## Acknowledgements